 Confirm the diagnosis by finding prolongation of INR and clinical manifestations of encephalopathy in patients with hyperbilirubinemia and elevated aminotransferase levels.

 Determine the cause by assessing history of drug use and exposure to toxins and doing hepatitis virus serologic tests, autoimmune markers, and other tests based on clinical suspicion.

 Acute liver failure should be managed in the intensive-care setting and referral to a transplant center should be promptly initiated.

-Consider N-acetylcysteine for acetaminophen-induced liver failure and liver transplantation for patients with poor prognostic factors (eg, age < 10 or > 40, severe encephalopathy, severe prolongation of PT, idiosyncratic drug reaction, Wilson disease).
+Consider N-acetylcysteine for acetaminophen-induced liver failure and liver transplantation for patients with poor prognostic factors (eg, age < 10 or > 40, severe encephalopathy, severe prolongation of INR, idiosyncratic drug reaction, Wilson disease).